meteryam/straightjacket/README.md

 # straightjacket
 git repo for the straightjacket compiler

-This is the 2012 version of the straightjacket compiler.
+This is the 2014 rewrite of the straightjacket compiler.
 I wrote it in Pascal, and it output LLVM code rather than creating executables.
 In this version, I got as far as implementing these features:

 - literate programming
 - modules